dennis-tra/nebula/README.md

 - [`golang-migrate/migrate`](https://github.com/golang-migrate/migrate) to manage the SQL migration `v4.14.1`
 - [`volatiletech/sqlboiler`](https://github.com/volatiletech/sqlboiler) to generate Go ORM `v4.6.0`
+- `docker` to run a local postgres instance

 To install the necessary tools you can run `make tools`.
 This will use the `go install` command to download and install the tools into your `$GOPATH/bin` directory.
 So make sure you have it in your `$PATH` environment variable.